 Learning Process & Lively Partnership

 This Co-Production fund is not only a funding mechanism.
 By stimulating production energies and expertise on the media part, side by side with the sound insight and analytical capabilities of a Civil Society Organisation, Free Press Unlimited aspires to create an innovative cycle of exchange among Syrian media and CSOs.
-Free Press Unlimited considers itself not merely a funder but sees its role in this programme as a partner, providing technical expertise (and experts) to work together with grantees of this programme on content, treatment and specific production matters; separately from the awarded grant (Free Press Unlimited shall fund and hire these experts directly).
+Free Press Unlimited considers itself not merely a funder but sees its role in this programme as a partner, providing technical expertise to work together with grantees of this programme on content, treatment and specific production matters; separately from the awarded grant (Free Press Unlimited shall fund and hire these experts directly).

 The Co-Production Fund is built around themes and issues.
 Albeit the Free Press Unlimited team has provided an illustrative description of issues and themes that applicants to the Fund may select as the focus of their production programs; those themes and issues are intended to offer only examples, and are not necessarily a compulsory set of issues that the programme intends to address.